rpo19/Incremental-Entity-Extraction/README.md

 ```

 ## Create the dataset
-Follow the notebook [create_dataset.ipynb]() and then copy the datset folder in the root directory of the project as shown in the previous directory structure.
+Follow the notebook [create_dataset.ipynb](notebooks/create_dataset.ipynb) and then copy the dataset folder in the root directory of the project as shown in the previous directory structure.

 # Pipeline
-Every component of the pipeline is deployed as a microservice exposing HTTP APIs.
+Each component of the pipeline is deployed as a microservice exposing HTTP APIs.
 The services are:
 - biencoder: uses the biencoder to encode mentions (or entities) into vectors.
 - indexer: given a vector it runs the (approximate) nearest neighbor algorithm to retrieve the best candidates for linking .